 This is the final webinar in our four-part mini-series on issues of race and justice, live-streamed on Thursday 16 July 2020, at 11am.
+This webinar explores facing the future, in a world changed by the Black Lives Matter protests.
 It is a part of the regular series of Dialogue & Debate webinars from Cumberland Lodge.

-This discussion is presented by Cumberland Lodge trustee and Independent Non-Executive Director of Daily Mail and General Trust plc, JP Rangaswami, with guest panellists:
+Cumberland Lodge trustee and Independent Non-Executive Director of Daily Mail and General Trust plc, JP Rangaswami chairs the discussiuon, with guest panellists:

 The debate on ethnic inequality and injustice has ebbed and flowed for decades.
 In recent weeks, however, the conversation has escalated into mainstream media as a cross-societal issue.
 Black Lives Matter, and connected protest in the UK, have thrown up urgent conversations across government, policing, education, business and the third sector.